apparebit/shantay/README.md

 Python-based command line tool for analyzing the European Commission's [DSA transparency database](https://transparency.dsa.ec.europa.eu/).
 That database collects the anonymized statements of reasons for online platforms' content moderation decision.
-Even though the database is huge, 1.5 TB and growing, *shantay* runs on consumer hardware.
-All you need is a USB drive, such as the 2 TB Samsung T7, that is large enough to store the full database and, for some tasks, patience, as they may take all day (or night).
+Even though the database is huge, almost 2 TB and growing, *shantay* runs on consumer hardware.
+All you need is a USB drive, such as the 2 TB Samsung T7, that is large enough to store the full database and, for some tasks, patience, as they may take a day, or two.

 I've written [a blog post about my initial impressions](https://apparebit.com/blog/2025/sashay-shantay) of the DSA